tyrone-j-roberts/easy-wp-cpt/README.md

  }
  ```
-* You need to implement the 'setPostTypeArgs()' abstract method to set the argument.
+* You need to implement the 'setPostTypeArgs()' abstract method to set the arguments.
 For more information on the arguments needed for registering post types go to (https://codex.wordpress.org/Function_Reference/register_post_type)
  ```php
  <?php
  class NewsArticle extends PostType {